-If your tyres are good condition and you get a flat, think twice before replacing the whole tyre.
-You may find that the puncture if just in the tread of the tyre, which can sometimes be repaired.
-You’ll find that a patch to fix your puncture is usually a lot cheaper than forking out the cost for a new tyre, so don’t let a convincing repair man try and persuade you that purchasing a new tyre if a simple patch will do the job for now.
+If your tyres are in good condition and you get a flat, think twice before immediately worrying that you need to replace the whole tyre.
+You may find that the puncture is just in the tread of the tyre, which can sometimes be repaired.
+You’ll find that a patch to fix your puncture is usually a lot cheaper than forking out the cost for a new tyre, so don’t let a convincing repairman try and persuade you that you need to purchase a new tyre if a simple patch will do the job for now.

 If you’re familiar with car jargon, then you may already know when you need to carry out an engine flush.
 However, if not, then you’ll find that you only really need to perform an engine flush if you’ve been driving your car for several years.
 “What’s an engine flush?”
 I hear you ask.
 The purpose of an engine flush is to get rid of the sludge that has built up in your engine.
 But, if you’re good at looking after your car then you’re probably unlikely to see a big build-up of this.
 So, if your mechanic tells you that you need a flush due to dirty oil, maybe try and seek a second opinion.